Elliott Wave Theory Principle: The Definitive Guide (2020)

 Wave 2 formed perfectly as well since it did not rise beyond the start of wave 1.
 At this turning point, we have a bearish spinning top accompanied by a huge bearish candle.
 This was a “sell” trade entry.

 We can see that wave 3 formed perfectly as it extended below the low of wave 2.
 However, our wave 4 failed us since it retraced into the area where wave 2 ended.
 As such, our Elliott wave failed here although it went on to form a perfect wave 5 as well as a and b.

 How to Use the Elliott Wave Indicator

-There are several indicators in the market that promise to help in drawing and identifying Elliott waves.
+There are several indicators in the market that promise to help in drawing and identifying these waves.
 However, none can spot them with as much accuracy as you can.
-Most “Elliott wave indicators” are based on the zigzag, which we know extends as prices move up and down.
+Most of these indicators are based on the zigzag, which we know extends as prices move up and down.

 As such, if followed blindly, it can give false signals.
 If you have to use an indicator, it should only help to confirm the signals that you have already plotted.

 The MT4 platform has all the tools that you need to mark your wave counts.

 You can use the “Text” tool to mark your waves.
 Just click on “Insert” then “Text.”
 In the dialog box that pops up, edit the text to what you want to appear in the chart.